lilhammer111/hammer-mind/README.md

-# Hello
+# Hi

-This projects is for sharing my notes on learning about cs, math and programming.
+This is my notebook!